Lunarixus/ThinkPadx230BigSur/README.md

 - [x] Touchpad `1-4 fingers swipe works`
 - [x] TrackPoint  `Works perfectly.
 Just like on Windows or Linux`
 - [x] eGPU  (Thanks [lese9855](https://github.com/lese9855) have confirmed it [#11](https://github.com/banhbaoxamlan/X230-Hackintosh/issues/11))
+- [x] Brightness keys `In most configs your max brightness in macOS won't be the max brightness of the panel, this is fixed here`

 </details>